Financial Help to Buy Insurance continued...

 You might be able to use Medicaid for the first time.
 In some states, Medicaid is changing because of health reform.
 More people will qualify for it.

-Starting in 2013, you can earn a little more than before the law took effect and still qualify.
-Under the new rules, you can use Medicaid in 2014 if your yearly gross income is no more than about $15,856 for one person and $32,500 for a family of four.
+Under the new rules, you may be able to get Medicaid in 2014 if your yearly gross income is no more than about $15,856 for one person and $32,500 for a family of four.
 You may hear this amount called 138% of the federal poverty level.

 What's Already in Effect